-Sea birds were counted within a 300 meter wide strip off to one side of the ship.
+Sea birds were counted within a 300-meter wide strip off to one side of the ship.
 Counts were made while underway between stations during periods of daylight.
 These counts were summed over 20 nautical mile (nm) intervals, or the distance between consecutive stations, whichever was less.
-Included at the end of this report are individual maps of the most numerous bird species (individuals/nm).
+Included at the end of this report are individual maps of the most numerous bird species (individuals/nm) counted on cruise 0107.
+Computer software troubles resulted in the loss of position data during bird observations on the 0110 cruise.
+The most numerous bird species observed on that cruise are listed on the bird figures page.